 February 1: Richard Nixon enters the race for the Republican nomination for President.
 Nixon says that the war in Vietnam should be prosecuted “more effectively.”

-Also on this date, three black students are killed and twenty-seven are wounded at South Carolina State University in Orangeburg, South Carolina, when state troopers fire on demonstrators demanding the integration of the local bowling alley.
+Also on this date, three black students are killed and twenty-seven are wounded on the campus of South Carolina State University in Orangeburg, SC, when state troopers fire on two hundred demonstrators demanding the integration of a local bowling alley.
 The incident is known as the Orangeburg Massacre.

 February 27: CBS News anchor Walter Cronkite concludes a special report on Vietnam and the Tet offensive with an editorial, in which he says: “It seems now more certain than ever that the bloody experience of Vietnam is to end in a stalemate.”
 President Johnson is said to have responded: “That’s it.
 If I’ve lost Cronkite, I’ve lost middle America.”